-From Thursday 1st June, Hull and East Yorkshire Hospitals NHS Trust will reinforce the ‘smoke free sites’ message to patients, staff and visitors.
+From Thursday 1st June, Hull University Teaching Hospitals NHS Trust will reinforce the ‘smoke free sites’ message to patients, staff and visitors.

 Those smoking on site at either Castle Hill Hospital or Hull Royal Infirmary will be asked to extinguish cigarettes or move off site, as part of a renewed attempt to improve health and well-being, reduce the burden of smoking related disease on the NHS, and create a more welcoming hospital environment.